SwedbankPay/developer.swedbankpay.com/checkout/checkin.md

 {% include jumbotron.html body="Swedbank Pay Checkout consists of two parts:
 **Checkin** and **Payment Menu**.
 In the sections that follow you'll find examples of the HTTP requests, responses and HTML code you will need to implement in order to complete the Swedbank Pay Checkout integration.
-To finalize Checkout you first have to Checkin.
+For the full Checkout experience you first have to Checkin.
 To check in, the payer needs to be identified." %}

 ## Step 1: Initiate session for consumer identification